 - One - the perfectionist: High expectations on oneself and others; perfectionists and idealists.
 Conscientiousness is in the foreground, which in the worst case becomes noticeable as nagging and know-it-all attitude.
 However, with their sharp vision and high ideals, Ones can also contribute enormously to problem solving and are able drive improvements.

-- Two - The Giver/Helper: Helping and encouraging is a strong concern for Twos.
-They are very focused on other people and are fundamentally helpful, caring and compassionate.
-Twos primarily value comfort and harmony.
-To achieve their goals, they may also use flattery or emotional manipulation.
+- Two - the Giver/Helper: Helping and encouraging is a strong concern for Two.
+They are very focused on others and are basically helpful, caring and compassionate.
+Two's types value comfort and harmony.
+In order to Achieving goalsthey may also use flattery or emotional manipulation.
 Twos, on the other hand, can be sincerely altruistic to the point of self-sacrifice.
-In doing so, they need to feel needed, but this also carries a risk of emotional dependence.
+In doing so, they need the feeling of being needed, but this also carries the risk of emotional dependence.

 - Three - the doer: Three-way types are self-confident, competitive and success-oriented.
 They tackle things, take risks and like to be in the front row.
 They are often good organizers and flexible managers who work and communicate very efficiently.
 Status symbols, a sense of achievement and recognition are important to many Threes.
 They are often good diplomats who can motivate others for their goals with their positive charisma.